-Solder the red wire to terminal 1 of TS-5.
+Solder the red wire to terminal 1 of TS -5.

-Solder the green wire to terminal 1 of TS-1.

-Solder the black wire to hole 7 on the IF printed circuit board.

-Solder the brown wire to hole 5 on the IF printed circuit board.
+- Solder the green wire to terminal 1 of TS-1. - Solder the black wire to hole 7 on the IF printed circuit board. - Solder the brown wire to hole 5 on the IF printed circuit board.

-Leave the Crystal Calibrator switch in the ON position to control the Calibrator from the front panel of the receiver Remount the bottom plate and reinstall the receiver in the cabinet You are now ready to use the Crystal Calibrator with your receiver
+- Leave the Crystal Calibrator switch in the ON po osition to control the لبا Leave the Crystal Calibrator switch in the ON portion Calibrator from the front panel of the receiver

+Remount the bottom plate and reinstall the receiver in the cabinet.